 Net Assets With Donor Restrictions: Net assets subject to donor-imposed restrictions.
 Some donor-imposed restrictions are temporary in nature, such as those that will be met with the passage of time or other events specified by the donor.
 Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
-There were no donor-imposed restrictions of a perpetual nature at June 30, 2022 and 2021.
+There were no donor-imposed restrictions of a perpetual nature at June 30, 2023 and 2022.
 Donor-imposed restrictions are released when a restriction expires, such as when a stipulated time has elapsed, when the purpose for the restriction has been fulfilled, or both.
-When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities as net assets released from restrictions.
+When a restrictions and reported in the statement of activities as net assets released from restrictions.